Trash-Bud/GitHub-Tutorial/README.md

 ## Setup Git

-Run the following commands on Git Bash (or console in linux) replacing the name with yours and the email with your github email
+Run the following commands on Git Bash (or terminal in linux) replacing the name with yours and the email with your github email

 `git config --global user.name "John Doe"`
 `git config --global user.email johndoe@example.com`

 ## Setup Github SSH key

-Search for Git Bash (console in linux) and open it
+Search for Git Bash (terminal in linux) and open it

 ![Search](images/git_bash_search.png)

 ![Bash](images/git_bash.png)

-Run the following commands on Git Bash (or console in linux)
+Run the following commands on Git Bash (or terminal in linux)

 `ssh-keygen -t ed25519 -C "your_email@example.com"` - where the email is you github email